-Today’s biomass power plants are extremely energy-efficient and they obtain energy from raw organic waste material.
+Today’s bioenergy power plants are extremely energy-efficient and they obtain energy from raw organic waste material.
 This can be anything from meat waste to grass clippings to wood chips, dead leaves, crops, and even cardboard.
 As long as there’s an organic component, it can be used to be converted into energy.
 The conversion occurs through either the use of bacteria (like in a cow’s or human’s stomach) to produce biogas or from combusting these waste materials to produce heat.
 The biogas or heat (steam) is used to power a boiler; the boiler then converts the heat into hot water or steam, which is required by DON and will replace fossil fuel based electricity and natural gas.

 These various processes of obtaining energy can be turned into heat, electricity, biofuels and steam, all of which are environmentally friendly, all of which are renewable.

 It is planned that MASG will receive an annual dividend or annuity from plant revenues to help support MASG’s ongoing work for the community.